Sinclair Radionics: Calculators and test equipment

-In 1972, Radionics launched its first electronic calculator, the Executive, which was considerably smaller than its competitors' by the use of hearing-aid-sized batteries.
-What had made this possible was it had been discovered that there was considerable latency in the display and memory and that, with the addition of a timer, power could be withheld from these battery-draining components for much of the time, thus greatly extending battery life.
+In 1972, Radionics launched its first electronic calculator, the Executive, which was considerably smaller than its competitors by using hearing-aid-sized batteries.
+What had made this possible was the discovery that there was considerable latency between the display and memory and that, with the addition of a timer, power could be withheld from these battery-draining components for much of the time, thus greatly extending battery life.

 During the majority of the 1970s, Sinclair focused on building the most affordable pocket calculators with the best design.
 In 1972 Sinclair released the world's first slim-line pocket calculator, the Sinclair Executive, for £79.95.
-The calculator only included basic maths functions, and the LED display required much power.
+The calculator included only basic maths functions, and the LED display required much power.
 It is often credited as being the world's first attractively styled calculator that did not require mains power to be used like prior calculators.
 The Executive was a phenomenal success, earning Sinclair £1.8m in profit.
 In 1973 the slightly larger Sinclair Cambridge was introduced at a far cheaper price of £29.95 + VAT.
 A cheaper Executive was also launched shortly after.
 In addition to expanding the Cambridge range, the Sinclair Scientific was launched in 1975.
 It was a scientific pocket calculator for the very competitive price of £49.95.
 In 1977 a revised model, the "Scientific Programmable", was released at £29.95.
 The Scientific Programmable Mark 2 was later released, reducing the price to £17.22.

 In 1975, Sinclair Radionics launched the Oxford range of briefcase calculators.
 Sinclair also attempted to capture the top-end calculator market with the Sinclair Sovereign, available in plated gold or silver.
 The calculator was critically acclaimed for its excellent engineering and design and enjoyed short success.
 Final attempts at the mass-market for calculators, the Sinclair Enterprise and the President, did not sell well.

 In 1974, Radionics launched the DM1 digital multimeter.
 Such scientific instruments were to form a quiet backbone of Radionics business for the rest of its existence.
 In marked contrast to the rest of the Sinclair range, the instruments gained a reputation for reliable conventionality rather than often unreliable idiosyncrasy.